dcsimpson01/personal-website/content/post/jalapeno/index.md

 ---
-title: Jalapeño: A Spicy RCT
+title: Jalapeño A Spicy RCT
 subtitle: A blog post about a randomized control trials (RCT)s, jalapeños and guacamole.

 # Summary for listings and search engines